 2. Partnering with Local Food Pantries for Social Equity Within the Community

 When starting green building projects, it’s important that an organization first understands its relationships to the impacted community and implement targeted strategies that address social equity.
 Earn one point toward LEED Certification by completing the Social Economic Environmental Design (SEED) Evaluator tool or by partnering with an existing service/advocacy organization.

 This project can improve social equity if you decided to partner with a local, not-for-profit food bank to donate food produced from your rooftop garden.
 This helps create a fairer, healthier, and more supportive environment for those who work/live in the project

-For more information, visit our webpage, Earn LEED Points With Beehives.
+For more information, visit our webpage, Earn LEED Points by Protecting and Promoting Pollinators.